PeytonNash/adsp_32014_final/README.md

 ### Automatic Differentiation Variational Inference (ADVI)

 ADVI avoids the model-specific derivations by utilizing automatic differentiation to compute the gradient of the loss function.
-While it is faster than MCMC methods, ADVI has its own limitations, namely that it assumes zero correlation between the distributions and relaxing this assumption is itself quite expensive computationally.
+While it is faster than MCMC methods, ADVI has its own limitations, namely that it assumes zero correlation between the distributions and relaxing this assumption is itself computationally expensive.

 ---